spacelertser2005/quackhacks/tempo_read/README.md

-🚀 TEMPO NO₂ NetCDF → CSV Extractor
+TEMPO NO₂ NetCDF → CSV Extractor

-Automated Downloader + Parser + Cleaner for TEMPO Level-2 Products
+Automated downloader, parser, and cleaner for TEMPO Level-2 NO₂ NetCDF files

-This program downloads TEMPO Level-2 NO₂ NetCDF granules, extracts selected science variables and metadata, writes them into a CSV file, and automatically removes the heavy .nc files to save storage (ideal for HPC clusters with storage limits).

-Compatible with Talipa Supercomputer, Linux HPC clusters, and local Windows/macOS machines.
+This program:

+Logs into NASA Earthdata using your credentials

+Downloads TEMPO Level-2 NO₂ NetCDF granules from a list of URLs

+Extracts selected metadata and science variables

+Appends everything into a single CSV file

+Deletes the .nc files afterward to save storage (useful on HPC clusters)

-📌 Features
+Features

-✅ 1.
-Automatic Login to NASA Earthdata
+Automatic Earthdata login using secure.txt

-Uses credentials stored in secure.txt to authenticate and download restricted TEMPO data.

-✅ 2.
-Bulk Download from List

-Reads a text file (tempo_rows.txt) containing URLs of TEMPO .nc granules (one per line), then downloads each file into /tmp/.

-✅ 3.
-Complete NetCDF Variable Extraction

-Finds variables across:

-root group

-sub-groups
+Bulk download of TEMPO NetCDF granules from tempo_rows.txt

-nested groups
+Variable extraction from root and nested NetCDF groups

-Extracts metadata + core scientific variables including:
+Single CSV output with one row per granule

+Automatic cleanup of .nc files in /tmp/

+Extracted Fields

+Each granule produces one row with:

+Metadata

+granule_id – NetCDF file name

+original_row – Original download URL

+time_start, time_end – Time coverage attributes from the file

+product – Hard-coded to tempo

+location – Hard-coded to la (can be changed)

+split – Hard-coded to train (for ML pipelines)

+granuleSize – File size in bytes

+Science variables (scalar summaries)
+The script looks through the root group and all subgroups for each variable, flattens the data, drops masked / NaN values, and returns the first valid scalar:

 vertical_column_troposphere